lancedang64/lance-macro-tracker/encountered-issues.md

 This happened because I created the Azure Function project with `Functions runtime: default worker`.
 This was resolved when I choose `Functions runtime: isolated worker` instead.

+According to Microsoft documentation, there are 2 execution models `isolated worker` and `in-process`.
+Rider refers to the `in-process` one as the `default`.
+There are pros and cons to each and the details can be found here at https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-in-process-differences

 # Cannot resolve symbol 'ConfigureFunctionsWebApplication'
 ```
 0>Program.cs(6,6): Error CS1061 : 'HostBuilder' does not contain a definition